-The Seletar Line (tentative name) is a future rapid transit line currently under feasibility studies.
+The Seletar Line (tentative name) is a proposed Mass Rapid Transit (MRT) line in Singapore currently undergoing feasibility studies.

-The feasibility study for the line includes assessing the demand, alignment, station locations and implementation timeline of the line, taking into account existing and future land use developments along the corridor.
+The LTA is still conducting feasibility studies for the Seletar Line to determine the line’s demand, alignment, station locations, and implementation timeline.
+These studies also consider existing and future land use developments along the corridor.

 - Woodlands